ahany42/ElearningPortal/README.md

 ## 6. Frontend Overview

-The frontend is built using **React.js** with Material-UI for component styling.
-It provides a user-friendly interface for navigating the platform.
+The frontend is built using **React.js** with Material-UI and Bootstrap for component styling.
+Providing a user-friendly interface for navigating the platform.
 Each user role has a dedicated dashboard with role-specific features and actions.

 ## 7. Database Schema

-The platform uses **MongoDB** as the primary database, with the following collections:
+The platform uses *MongoDB* as the primary database, with the following collections:
-- **Users**: Stores details about students, instructors, admins, and super admins.
+- *Users*: Stores details about students, instructors, admins, and super admins.
-- **Courses**: Stores course information, including the materials, exams, and student enrollment data.
+- *Courses*: Stores course information, including the materials, exams, and student enrollment data.
-- **Assignments**: Stores submitted assignments for each course.
+- *Assignments*: Stores submitted assignments for each course.
-- **Exams**: Stores MCQ exams and model answers.
+- *Exams*: Stores MCQ exams and model answers.
-- **Progress**: Tracks students' progress across courses.
+- *Posts*: Stores the Announcements added by instructors

 ## 8. Deployment